 Please note that our Park and Ride service has been suspended for the time-being.

 Carparks at the airport are open.
 Cash payments are currently not accepted for any car parking payments, including though electronic pay station

-The Orbus bus service to and from the airport remains free under Alert Level 2 to minimise contact between passengers and drivers.
-Find more information and your bus route here.
+Find more information about the Orbus bus service to and from the airport and your bus route here.

 Our border and international travel

 The airport’s international terminal will remain closed until trans-Tasman flights resume.